lsst-sqre/sqr-107/index.md

 **Cons:** ConfigMap size limits & probably clutters Phalanx repo

+**Option D:** Store release artifacts in GCS bucket and download from there.

+This would involve modifying the `sdm_schemas` CI/CD to upload the `schemas.tar.gz` to a GCS bucket whenever a new release is created.
+The Helm hook job would then download from this GCS bucket.
+The urls to the artifacts would be constructed based on the release version, and would be available publicly, and discoverable via Repertoire.

+**Pros:** More control over availability, no GitHub dependency

+**Cons:** Requires GCS bucket management, additional complexity

+For our MVP, the current plan is to implement Option D and download from GCS.

 ### 4.3 Update Script Logic

 The update script (`update-tap-schema.sh`) will perform the following operations: